kostyrev/ansible-koji-kojira/README.md

 * `koji_kojira_grant_repo`: Should this role attempt to execute shell command that grants kojira repo permission.
 If this is a all-in-one setup put true.
 Default is false.

+* `koji_kojira_issue_cert`: Should this role attempt to issue cert for kojira.
+If this is a all-in-one setup set it to true.
+Default is false.

 Dependencies
 ------------